rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.3.0.txt

 bug fixes
 - prevent message store deleting open files leading to eaccess on Windows and potential disk space leak
+- various bugs in delegate leading to poor cluster performance and nodes blocking if other nodes are down
 - ensure regular flushes of queue index data to disk resulting in better data retention in the event of a broker failure
-- SASL PLAIN parser made more robust
+- make SASL PLAIN parser more robust
-- reduced likelihood of race conditions in user-supplied exchange implementations
 - fix startup scripts to work on Solaris 10
 - prevent delivery of large messages to consumers from blocking deliveries on other channels
-- incorrect serialisation of PIDs in clusters leading to problems viewing detailed statistics in the management plugin
+- correct serialisation of PIDs in clusters, without which the management plug-in failed to display some detailed stats
-- crashing writer not closing connection
-- various bugs in delegate leading to poor cluster performance and nodes blocking if other nodes are down
 - prevent potential crash of queues in clusters in the event of improbable ordering of events upon the death of a channel
-- diagnostics on rabbitmqctl list_consumers
+- add missing failure diagnostics on rabbitmqctl list_consumers
+- fix truncated failure diagnostics for rabbitmqctl under Windows

 enhancements
 - add confirm mode - an extension to the AMQP 0-9-1 spec allowing